ribru17/ts_query_ls/README.md

 '{"parser_install_directories": ["/home/jdoe/Documents/parsers/"]}'
 ```

-The command expects a list of directories to search for queries, as well as a
+The command can accept a list of directories to search for queries, as well as a
 flag to pass JSON configuration to the server (needed to detect parser
 locations).
+If no configuration flag is passed, the command will attempt to read
+it from the `tsqueryrc.json` configuration file in the current directory.
+If no
+directories are specified to be checked, then the command will search for all
+queries in the current directory.

 ```sh
 # use this command for the full documentation